rwz/normalize_url/README.md

 Some of the transformations are potentially dangerous, since not all webservers comform to standards and some of them are just plain weird.
-So there is no gurantee that the URL will still work.
+So there is no guarantee that the URL will still work.

 ## Installation